Brigadoon

-Brigadoon is a musical with a book and lyrics by Alan Jay Lerner, and music by Frederick Loewe.
-The song "Almost Like Being in Love", from the musical, has become a standard.
-It features two American tourists who stumble upon Brigadoon, a mysterious Scottish village that appears for only one day every 100 years.
-Tommy, one of the tourists, falls in love with Fiona, a young woman from Brigadoon.
+Brigadoon is a musical with book and lyrics by Alan Jay Lerner and score by Frederick Loewe.
+The plot features two American tourists who stumble upon Brigadoon, a mysterious Scottish village that appears for only one day every 100 years; one tourist soon falls in love with a young woman from Brigadoon.
+The show's song "Almost Like Being in Love" subsequently became a standard.